silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 is to ensure that when developers are getting started, running `composer update` won't upgrade their project to an unstable version

-However it is relatively easy to tell composer to use development versions.
+However it is relatively easy to tell Composer to use development versions.
 Not only is this required if you want to contribute back to the Silverstripe CMS project, it also allows you to get fixes and API changes early.

 This is a two step process.
-First you get composer to start a project based on the latest unstable silverstripe/installer
+First you get Composer to start a project based on the latest unstable silverstripe/installer

 ```bash